mozilla/node-firefox/CONTRIBUTING.md

 # Contributing to node-firefox

-These are the general guidelines we're following when either porting modules from the [previous node-fxos project](https://github.com/nicola/node-fxos/), or when creating new modules:
+These are the guidelines we're following when either porting modules from the [previous node-fxos project](https://github.com/nicola/node-fxos/), or when creating new modules:

 1) **Remove as many dependencies as possible and make the code super simple**.
 Modules using Underscore and Q create situations where the code is *cryptic*, unless you're familiar with those.
 Use `es6-promise` and `Promise.all` instead.